nondejus/qaul.net/docs/contributers/src/social/contributions.md

 First of all: you're cool! 😎

-Development of qaul.net happens mostly on [github](https://github.com/qaul) with an open development & support chat on [zulip](https://qaul.zulipchat.com).
+Development of qaul.net happens mostly on [our own gitlab](https://git.open-communication.net/qaul) with an open development & support chat on [zulip](https://qaul.zulipchat.com).
 If you have any questions getting started, please come by!